Product Feature Overview

 Core technologies and architecture

 DataService Studio uses a serverless architecture.
-You only need to focus on the query logic of your APIs without worrying about the underlying infrastructure.
-DataService Studio provisions computing resources for you and supports elastic scaling, achieving zero O&M costs.
+You focus on the query logic of your APIs without managing the underlying infrastructure.
+It provisions computing resources automatically and supports elastic scaling for zero O&M costs.

 Open Platform: Open capabilities

-Open Platform is the external channel through which DataWorks exposes data and capabilities.
-It provides OpenAPI, OpenEvent, and Extensions.
-These capabilities help you quickly integrate DataWorks with various application systems, perform data workflow control, data governance, and O&M efficiently, and respond to business status changes.
+Open Platform exposes DataWorks data and capabilities through OpenAPI, OpenEvent, and Extensions.
+These help you integrate DataWorks with application systems, automate data workflow control and governance, and respond to business status changes.

 Overview